 Which is better: LHR or non LHR

-Those who are looking to conclude which is better, LHR or non-LHD board, must read this section.
+Those looking to conclude which is better, LHR or non-LHD board, must read this section.
 We have compared both types of graphics cards in terms of a few factors.
 So, be with me until the end.

-If you’re still reading this post, it means that you’re well aware of what is the hash rate or how it differentiates between the LHR and non-LHR graphics cards.
+If you’re still reading this post, it means that you’re well aware of the hash rate or how it differentiates between the LHR and non-LHR graphics cards.
 It’s undoubtedly the most obvious difference between both kinds of cards.
 As I mentioned earlier, an LHR or low hash rate card has a comparatively lesser hash rate, intentionally, so it can’t be used for crypto mining.
-In contrast, the non-LHR cards come with a higher hash rate so they can be used for crypto mining and transactions.
+In contrast, non-LHR cards come with a higher hash rate, so they can be used for crypto mining and transactions.
 Additionally, both LHR and non-LGR GPUs can be used for gaming.

-The overall performance of both of the cards is pretty much the same.
+The overall performance of both of the cards is the same.
 However, both are made differently for distinct types of usages.
 Let’s get deeper into the topic and explore what I really mean by the statement.

-Gaming/Content creation: Both types of cards, LHR and non-LHR, perform pretty much similarly while playing games or doing content creation.
+- Gaming/Content creation: Both types of cards, LHR and non-LHR, perform similarly while playing games or doing content creation.
 For instance, if you feel some difference in performance, it’s there not because of the different hash rate but may be due to the design or cooling structure of the card.
 No doubt, a thermal design plays a key role in overclocking the performance of the card.
 Due to this reason, a GPU with better thermals performs better than one with inadequate cooling.

-In terms of pricing, the LHR cards are most of the time more affordable than the non-LHR graphics cards.
+In terms of pricing, the LHR cards are usually more affordable than the non-LHR graphics cards.
 The reason behind such pricing is that Nvidia always tried to make the LHR cards as accessible as possible for gaming enthusiasts.
-Plus, to prevent miners from inflating the price of the graphics cards.
+Plus, it prevents miners from inflating the price of the graphics cards.
 In this way, the brand is able to minimize its appeal to crypto miners.
-In contrast, the miners can check out the Nvidia CMP HX which is dedicated to only crypto-related stuff.
+In contrast, the miners can check out the Nvidia CMP HX, which is dedicated to only crypto-related stuff.
 But this card is not a perfect choice for gamers since it’s slightly expensive.

-It’s important to know before purchasing a card whether it falls in the LHR category or is the FHR GPU.
+It’s essential to know before purchasing a card whether it falls in the LHR category or is the FHR GPU.
 There are several methods to test the authenticity of a graphics card.
 But we have mentioned a few, and I hope these will help you.

 A graphics card is one of the foremost crucial components of a computer since it processes all the graphics-load loads.
 In recent years, we have seen an extreme shortage of GPUs due to excessive crypto mining.
 Knowing this issue, Nvidia has done a great job in developing two types of cards with different hash rates.
 The LHR or low hash rate cards can’t be used with the systems to mine the cryptocurrencies but rather to play games and content creation.
-In contrast, the non-LHR or high hash rate cards have higher hash rates so these can be used to do crypto-related tasks.
+In contrast, the non-LHR or high hash rate cards have higher hash rates, so these can be used to do crypto-related tasks.